zumasys/docs/site/jbase/release-notes/5.8/5.8.3/pn1273/README.md

 ## Current Release Behavior

-You can now defer an open in a couple of ways.
+You can now defer a file open in a couple of ways.

 Note that when enabled, the OPEN will NEVER take the ELSE clause.